insite-gmbh/iDoc/articles/ICON_Base.md

 *  **WaitingFallingAckReady:** If set to true, the handshake cycle waits until the ReadyAck falls
 *  **WaitForFallingAck:** like WaitingFallingAckReady
 *  **MaxHandshakeTime:**
-*  **MaxPrefetchByteCount:** Specifies the minimum length of the first bytes when reading from a DB.
-Default value = 0
+*  **MaxPrefetchByteCount:** Specifies the minimum length of the bytes when reading from a DB. e.g. If DB length is 300 and requested lenght is 6, 200 bytes will be read.
+But if DB lenght is 100 and request is 6, then only 100 bytes will be read.
 *  **MsgExecutionMode:** Possible Specifications:
   *  AsynchronousExecutionPattern
   *  ThreadPoolBasedExecutor